-Most people receive a dementia diagnosis around 60 to 65 years old, but dementia is not a normal part of the aging process.
-Occasionally misplacing your car keys, forgetting an acquaintance’s name, and struggling to remember a word but remembering it later are normal age-related memory changes.
+Occasionally misplacing your car keys, forgetting an acquaintance’s name, and struggling to remember a word but remembering it later are regular age-related memory changes.
 When you have dementia, however, you’ll begin to forget the knowledge, experiences, and memories you’ve gathered over the years.
 You might also have trouble communicating with others.
 These kinds of memory challenges happen when brain cells incur damage and die, which is not a part of the normal aging process.

 Types of Dementia